Human Papillomavirus (HPV) screening

 High Risk HPV are the types most likely to progress to cancer.
 These most high risk of there are 16,18 and 45.
 If you have one of these, we will suggest a colposcopy, even if the cells on your pap are still normal.

 Women who have had sex should have their first pap at age 21.
 If the cells on the pap are normal, the American College of OB/GYN does not recommend testing for the HPV virus.
 If the cells are abnormal, then an HPV test will be done.
 Women from age 30 to 65 should have an HPV test with their pap.
 The results of your pap and HPV testing will determine when you should be tested again.

 HPV and Warts

 Some types of HPV cause warts, so looking at the vulva (labia majora) and surrounding area is also part of HPV screening.
-The HPV that causes warts and rarely cause cancer are called low risk HPV.
+The HPV types that cause warts rarely cause cancer and are called low risk HPV.
 The lesions they form are described as cauliflower shaped.
 HPV 6 and 11 are common low risk HPV types.
 (LINK TO GENITAL WARTS)